7ank0v1c/Universal-Save-Converter/Readme.md

  * Wii64/not64 cannot read 4Kbit EEPROM saves at .5 kilobytes.
 The 4Kbit EEPROM must be padded to 2 kilobytes (i.e. the same size as 16Kbit EEPROM).
 Also Wii64 cannot read Controller Pak saves at 32 kilobytes.
 They must be padded to 128 kilobytes (i.e. 4x the size.
 It assumes a controller pak for each of the 4 controllers?
 Just my guess).
 This app takes care of all that for you.

 # Recognition and Thanks:

-A huge thanks to Daniel Falk, for the 'N64SaveConverterGui tool'.
+A huge thanks to Daniel Falk, for the [N64SaveConverterGui tool](https://github.com/Ninjiteu/N64SaveConverter).
 Whilst this is rewritten from the ground up, I was able to use your conversion logic work, to get me started.
 Thank You 🙏

-Here is a link to this repo: https://github.com/Ninjiteu/N64SaveConverter
+Here is a link to Daniel Falk's repo: https://github.com/Ninjiteu/N64SaveConverter

 Further to this, I wanted to recognise the 'PRO100BYTE Team' & 'TheDayG0ne' for your work on your professsionally redrawn conosle logos and official logos.